 Cistercian Studies Quarterly, founded in 1966, is an international review of the Christian monastic and contemplative spiritual tradition.
+It is a peer reviewed journal.
 Issues often include studies of the early desert tradition, Cassian, the Rule of Saint Benedict, Gregory the Great, Bernard of Clairvaux, Ælred of Rievaulx, and other Cistercian men and women from the twelfth century to the present.
 CSQ also features a wide spectrum of contemporary essays and book reviews.
 Sample articles can be viewed in Current and Recent Issues.

 At only $40 per year and averaging 136 pages per issue, CSQ is exceptionally affordable.
 See ordering instructions under Subscriptions.

 Cistercian Studies Quarterly began as an offshoot of Collectanea, a review of monastic spirituality and history published under the auspices of the Cistercian Order of the Strict Observance (OCSO) since 1934.
 Though primarily a French language publication, for many years Collectanea included occasional articles in English.

 In 1965 the board of directors of Collectanea decided to separate the articles in English from those in French and have two journals.
 At first, the idea was to have the same articles in both reviews, but soon it was felt better to have original articles as well as translations in English in Cistercian Studies, and thus Cistercian Studies Quarterly was founded in 1966.